cuiziteng/Illumination-Adaptive-Transformer/README.md

 ## Citation:

-Detection and Segmentation are use [mmdetection](https://mmdetection.readthedocs.io/en/latest/) and [mmsegmentation](https://mmsegmentation.readthedocs.io/en/latest/), some of the code are also borrow from [Zero-DCE](https://github.com/Li-Chongyi/Zero-DCE) and [UniFormer](https://github.com/Sense-X/UniFormer), thanks them both so much!
+Detection and Segmentation are use [mmdetection](https://mmdetection.readthedocs.io/en/latest/) and [mmsegmentation](https://mmsegmentation.readthedocs.io/en/latest/), some of the code are borrow from [Zero-DCE](https://github.com/Li-Chongyi/Zero-DCE) and [UniFormer](https://github.com/Sense-X/UniFormer), thanks them both so much!

 Citation of **Illumination Adaptive Transformer**: